Configure Prisma Access Colo-Connect

 4. Commit and Push your changes.

-You use this pairing key when you set up the partner interconnect in the Colo.
+You use this pairing key or keys when you set up the partner interconnect in the Colo.

 1. Go to PanoramaCloud ServicesStatusNetwork DetailsColo Connect and copy the Pairing Key.